The Science Behind Saving the Ocean

 Address pollution: They help us understand the sources and impacts of pollution and develop strategies to reduce it.
 For example, they might study how plastic pollution affects marine animals and develop methods to clean up ocean debris.

-Combat climate change: They study how climate change is affecting the ocean and develop strategies to mitigate its impacts.
+Combat climate change: They study how climate change is impacting the ocean and develop strategies to mitigate its impacts.
 For example, they might study how rising sea levels are impacting coastal ecosystems and develop strategies to protect vulnerable shorelines.

 By supporting scientific research and using the knowledge gained from these studies, we can make informed decisions about how to protect and conserve our oceans for generations to come.